mesoform/terraform-infrastructure-modules/mcp/README.md

  Resource Manager", "App Engine Admin, and "Cloud Billing" APIs need to be enabled on the project.
 Even if you are running the deployment from a remote machine, you will need a service account and key from this project.

-* As a minimum, the account performing the deployment will need Storage Object Admin role on the project being deployed to.
-If you are creating the project from scratch, then this will come with roles/owner
+* As a minimum, the account performing the deployment will need some roles on the project being deployed to.
+If you are creating the project from scratch, then these will come with roles/owner
-* If creating a new project, the account performing the deployment also needs project creator role;
- Project Billing Manager and either organization viewer role or folder viewer role
-* You may need to download a service account key and set an environment variable if not being ran from within Google Cloud `export GOOGLE_CLOUD_KEYFILE_JSON=/path/to/my-key.json`

-Full list of roles are:
+    * App Engine Deployer
+    * Cloud Build Service Account
+    * Service Usage Consumer
+    * Storage Admin

+* Other roles when managing the whole project set-up are
     * roles/resourcemanager.folderViewer on the folder that you want to create the project in; or roles/resourcemanager.organizationViewer on the organization
     * roles/resourcemanager.projectCreator on the organization or folder
     * roles/billing.user on the organization
     * roles/storage.admin on GAE project

+* If creating a new project, the account performing the deployment also needs project creator role;
+ Project Billing Manager and either organization viewer role or folder viewer role

+* You may need to download a service account key and set an environment variable if not being ran from within Google Cloud
+    * `export GOOGLE_CLOUD_KEYFILE_JSON=/path/to/my-key.json`
+    * `export GOOGLE_APPLICATION_CREDENTIALS=/path/to/my-key.json`

 #### Google App Engine basic configuration